8 Standard continuous distributions

 Although the theorem refers to ‘time’, the variable of interest may be distance or any other continuous variable measuring the interval between events.

-8.4.2 Definition and properties
+8.4.2 Definition

 The exponential distribution is usually written as follows.

-Definition 8.8 (Exponential distribution) If a random variable \(X\) has the PDF \[\begin{equation} f_X(x; \beta) = \displaystyle \frac{1}{\beta} \exp(-x/\beta) \quad \text{for $x > 0$} \tag{8.10} \end{equation}\] then \(X\) has an exponential distribution with parameter \(\beta > 0\).
-We write \(X\sim\text{Exp}(\beta)\).
+Definition 8.7 (Exponential distribution) If a random variable \(X\) has the PDF \[\begin{equation} f_X(x; \beta) = \frac{1}{\beta} \exp(-x/\beta) \quad \text{for $x > 0$} \tag{8.10} \end{equation}\] then \(X\) has an exponential distribution with scale parameter \(\beta > 0\).
+We write \(X\sim\text{Exp}(\beta)\) or \(X\sim\text{Exp}(\text{scale} = \beta)\).
+This is called the scale parameterisation.

-Definition 8.9 (Exponential distribution: distribution function) For a random variable \(X\) with the exponential distribution given in Eq.
+Definition 8.8 (Exponential distribution: distribution function) For a random variable \(X\) with the exponential distribution given in Eq.
 (8.10), the distribution function is \[ F_X(x; \lambda) = 1 - \exp\left\{-x/\beta\right\} = 1 - \exp\left\{-\lambda x\right\} \] for \(x > 0\).

 The following are the basic properties of the exponential distribution.